Naturalisation

 Asylkoordination Österreich Visit Website

 Refugees are entitled to naturalisation after 10 years of lawful and uninterrupted residence in Austria, which includes the period of stay during the asylum procedure.[1]
-The length of the legal stay, and thus the waiting period for obtaining citizenship, has been extended from 6 to 10 years in September 2018.[2]
+The length of the legal stay, and thus the waiting period for obtaining citizenship, was extended from 6 to 10 years in September 2018.[2]
 UNHCR and NGOs criticised this prolongation, because the prospect of rapid naturalisation promotes a successful integration process and is desirable for strengthening the cohesion of society as a whole.[3]
-Citizenship must be granted to a person entitled to asylum after 10 years of residence if the BFA, upon request, notifies that no cessation procedure under the Asylum Act 2005 has been initiated nor are the conditions for initiating such a procedure.
+Citizenship must be granted to a person entitled to asylum after 10 years of residence if the BFA, upon request, notifies that no cessation procedure under the Asylum Act 2005 has been initiated and the conditions for initiating such a procedure do not currently exist.
 For beneficiaries of subsidiary protection, the waiting period is 15 years.

 In order to be naturalised, a beneficiary of protection must also demonstrate: